SorkoPiko/DailyStreak/README.md

 A very simple mod to show your daily/weekly level streak.
 I could have made this in one file, but I wanted to polish the code a bit more.

-For any questions, add me on Discord: `sorkopiko`
+For any questions, join the Discord: [https://discord.gg/8uPFxhxBX9](https://discord.gg/8uPFxhxBX9)

 <img src="logo.png" width="150" alt="the mod's logo" />